newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 Structure of the appointment module
 -----------------------------------

-The module have few components will we will describe in this section.
+The appointments module has the following components and are described in this section.

+A survey is created with the required messages and actions.
+Once the Calendar settings and users are configured, an event is created attached to a calendar, then an alarm is triggered by the Event and sent out via voice call, email or SMS.
+In the case of a Voice Call, the survey selected will be executed.

 **Calendar User**

-    The Calendar User is sub-user of the Newfies-Dialer User, calendar user will be your end-user which will need to set reminders/alarms.
-    For instance if you provide appointment reminder to doctor, the calendar user may be the doctor or the secretary.
-    A Calendar User have a certain amount of limitation which are configured via Calendar User Settings.
+    The Calendar-User is a sub-user of the Newfies-Dialer User.
+The Calendar-User will the customer who is creating the reminders or alarms.
+For instance, if you create a appointment reminders to a Doctor's surgery, then the calendar user may be an individual doctor or secretary.
+The rights of a Calendar-User can be configured via the Calendar-User's settings.
+Note that a Calendar-User does not log into the interface, alarms are created and configured via the Newfies-Dialer login.

 **Calendar**

-    Calendar are entity that help to regroup and collect events.
+    Calendar is an entity that helps to group and collect events.

 **Event**

-    Event, it's a thing that happen/occur at a certain date & time, an event is link to a Calendar.
-You can define the duration of an event (ie hour),  you can also by the mean of Rule configure occurence mechanism, for instance if an event is happening every day, every month, or event follow complex rules like repeating itself every week but only on Tuesday.
+    An Event sets the time, date and duration of when the alarms are to be sent out.
+An event is linked to a calendar.
+The Event also includes custom rules that can be set up to trigger an event every day, week or month, as well as create more complex rules such as; repeat every Tuesday at a given time.

     TODO: add documentation on data fields (similar to additionals_data)

 **Rule**

-    Newfies-Dialer comes with a set of predefined rules which can be used for your event, you will find the Daily rule, which if applied to an event will make the occur every day.
+    Newfies-Dialer comes with a set of predefined rules which can be used for the events, e.g. the Daily rule, which, if applied to an event, will make the event recur every day.

-    Rule is based on the rrule python module.
-The rrule module offers a small, complete, and very fast, implementation of the recurrence rules documented in the iCalendar RFC : http://www.ietf.org/rfc/rfc2445.txt
+    The Rule is based on the rrule python module.
+The rrule module offers a small, complete, and very fast implementation of the recurrence rules documented in the iCalendar RFC : http://www.ietf.org/rfc/rfc2445.txt

     More info about rrule: http://labix.org/python-dateutil#head-470fa22b2db72000d7abe698a5783a46b0731b57

-Event happens at a certain time and you can also program event to occur daily or follow occurence rules, now in order to get notification about event you have to create Alarms related to the event.
+Events happen at a specified time and you can also program the event to recur daily or follow recurring rules,  In order to get notified about an event it is necessary to create Alarms related to the event.

 **Alarm**

-    Alarm helps to notify about an occurring event, the notification use several different method, the currently supported ones are Call, SMS and Mail.
-Alarms have a large set of settings which offers a great flexibility.
+    An Alarm notifies by SMS, voice call or email that an event is occuring.
+Other methods could be added.
+Alarms have a number of settings which offer a great deal of flexibility.

 **Settings of Alarms**

-    - Method : Set the method to use for an Alarm (Call, SMS or Mail)
+    - Method : Set the method to use for an Alarm (Voice Call, SMS or email)

-    - Date start notice : Date to which you will start the alarm (this will generally be similar to the event date)
+    - Date start : Date and time to trigger the alarm which generally will be similar to the event date and time.

-    - Alarm Phone Number : Define to which phone number the alarm will be trigger
+    - Alarm Phone Number : Set the phone number to be called by the alarm.

-    - Alarm Email : Define to which email the alarm will be sent
+    - Alarm Email : Set the email address to send the alarm email.

-    - Daily start &  Daily stop : You can configure when alarm are allowed to occur during the day, for instance if you don't want alarm happening before 6am.
+    - Daily start &  Daily stop : Configure when alarms are allowed to triggered during the day, for instance, prevent alarms before 6AM and 10PM.

-    - Advance Notice : How much time before the alarm occur to you want to start the notification
+    - Advance Notice : How long before the alarm occurs to start the notification.

-    - Max Retry : For call method sometime you might not reach the person, so you with max retry define the amount of retry attempts you will do.
+    - Max Retry : Applies to a voice call, and sets the number of retries in the event of a failed call.

-    - Retry Delay : Time to wait between each call retry
+    - Retry Delay : Interval between each call retry

-    - Phone Number SMS Failure : In case the phone number wasn't reachable after max retry, we will trigger an SMS to this number
+    - Phone Number SMS Failure : In the case of a failed voice call, an SMS is triggered to this number

-    - URL Cancel / URL Confirm / Phone Number Transfer : Features that will be implemented in the future version
+    - URL Cancel / URL Confirm / Phone Number Transfer : A feature that will be implemented in a future version.

 **Alarm Result**